-Now here’s the rub: according to the American Heart Association 28 % of Americans have high blood pressure and don’t know it!
+Now here’s the rub: according to the American Heart Association almost one-third of Americans have high blood pressure and don’t even know it.
 However, this can be remedied easily.
 The first, best step is to visit a doctor to obtain an accurate blood pressure reading and also advise you if it’s in the danger zone.
-Once you know you have high blood pressure you can work with your doctor to control it.
+Once you know that you have high blood pressure you can work with your doctor to control it.
 Between doctor visits you can monitor your numbers with an inexpensive home blood pressure device (some may be covered by insurance) or a free monitoring station available at many pharmacies.

-According to the Harvard Medical School this two-pronged approach is smart because as many as 20 % of Americans have different blood pressure at home than in the doctor’s office.
-This ‘white-coat hypertension,’ may be the result of the stress many of us feel in a medical setting.
-Conversely, some people have ‘masked hypertension’ – normal numbers in the doctor’s office, but high numbers at home during episodes of stress.
+According to the Harvard Medical School, this two-pronged approach is smart because as many as 20 % of Americans have different blood pressure at home than in the doctor’s office.
+This ‘white-coat hypertension,’ may be the result of the stress that many of us feel in a medical setting.
+Conversely, some people have ‘masked hypertension’ – normal numbers in the doctor’s office, but higher numbers at home during episodes of stress.

 To get a precise read on your blood pressure, aim to test it in the morning before you take any medication or eat and then again in the evening.
 Keep track of your numbers for the week leading up to your doctor’s appointment.
 Armed with the in-home numbers and office setting numbers, you and your doctor can figure out an appropriate game plan, which may or may not require medication.